Difference Between Ball Valve and Gate Valve

 Before choosing between a ball valve and a gate valve, you may consider the following:

-Ports: A gate valve possesses two ports, whereas a ball valve may contain more than two.
+Ports: A gate valve typically has two ports, whereas a ball valve may have more than two.

 Flow Capacity:

-The stream capacity of a gate valve is usually higher than a ball valve’s because gate valves come in bigger sizes.
+The stream capacity of a gate valve is usually higher than that of a ball valve because gate valves come in larger sizes.

-Sealing: When we compare a ball valve vs. a gate valve, a ball valve has a tight cover and can completely shut off flow.
+Sealing: When comparing a ball valve to a gate valve, a ball valve features a tight cover that can completely shut off the flow.
 Because of this, ball valves work better in situations like natural gas, where a tight seal needs to last a long time.

 Both the ball valve and gate valve are suitable for low-pressure situations.
 A gate valve, on the other hand, is better for high-pressure circumstances.
 The ball valve opens and closes quickly, which can cause a water hammer.